Vintage photo album with family portraits

 1930 U.S. census excerpt, Sioux City, Iowa, Carl Lambert family.
 Image from Ancestry.

-Take note of any possible relatives of your female ancestor found in census records and do some investigating to confirm the relationship.
+Finally, take note of any possible relatives identified in census records and follow up to confirm the relationship.

 Wrap-Up